Cyber attacks are on the rise, but opportunistic hackers have shifted their attention from individuals to businesses.

 But ultimately, it’s not the employee’s responsibility.
 Building a “security culture” starts at the top.
 And the more you educate yourself and your staff about the risks, the better equipped you are to deal with them.

 ThreatAware is passionate about bringing clarity and simplicity to cybersecurity.
+Find out how ThreatAware can help manage, monitor and communicate your cybersecurity processes by accessing our demo site or signing up for a free trial.
 If you’d like to step up your cybersecurity, then get in touch.